 Each state in the US has different criteria for emergency vehicles.
 Under Florida state statute 316-003(1), an emergency vehicle is any vehicle driven by fire, ambulance, or police.
 The statute extends to both privately and publicly owned vehicles.
 Florida also allows vehicles authorized by the Department of Health, Fish and Wildlife Conservation Commission, Department of Transportation, Department of Corrections, and Department of Environmental Protection to be authorized for use as an emergency vehicle.

-Florida Police Use Blue Warning Lights
+Florida Police Lights are Blue

 Florida’s state statute 316-2397(2) requires law enforcement to use blue emergency lights.
 Blue cop lights can be used on fleet vehicles, undercover vehicles, and even the personal operating vehicles of police commissioners, or investigators.